Gift Cards: The Perfect Employee Reward For Your Workforce

 44.07% of employees agree that gift cards are the "best rewards to receive," while 27.12% agree that they are "good rewards to receive.

 Academic studies continue to show that non-tangible rewards (such as gift cards) are as effective, if not more, as cash-based incentives.
 It showed similar spike levels in productivity and happiness among the workforce.

-Let's look at why gift cards are an employee reward that should be considered more often for any reward and recognition program.
+Let's look at why gift cards are an employee reward that should be considered more often for any employee rewards and recognition program.

 Types Of Gift Cards

-Many organizations that want to incorporate gift cards into their rewards program don't know where to start.
+Many organizations that want to incorporate gift cards into their employee rewards system don't know where to start.
 The first thing you'll need to decide on is whether you'll offer employees a closed-loop or open-loop gift card program.

 Closed-loop gift cards only work with one particular store or a brand.
 For example, a specific restaurant's gift cards can only be redeemable for that specific store or other branches of the store.

 Open looped gift cards are typically branded with a credit card network such as Visa.
 Such cards can be redeemed across multiple brands unless specifically restricted.